fastrgv/RufasSok/README.md

 tests seemed Ok.
 Just as in the forward game, forsok, these solvers can be invoked and abandoned at any time to help you find the next good move.
 And just as before, they might fail to find a solution within the time constraints.
-This often means that you made a move that renders the problem unsolvable.
+This often means that you made a bad move that renders the problem unsolvable.
 If so, you can undo your recent moves with the (u)-key until it IS solvable.